 (1) Loan amounts include nonaccrual loans, but the related interest income has been included only if collected for the period prior to the loan being placed on a nonaccrual basis.
-Loan interest income includes loan costs of approximately \$1,046 for the year ended December 31, 2018, loan costs of approximately \$537 for the year ended December 31, 2017, and loan costs of \$163 for the year ended December 31, 2016.
+Loan interest income includes loan fees of approximately \$96 for the year ended December 31, 2019 and loan costs of approximately \$1,046 for the year ended December 31, 2018.